timmc/pellucida/README.md

 - Bugfixes:
     - Geocode maps no longer link to a map that labels the marker, now that Google Maps has been updated.
+- Add robots.txt, favicon.ico
 - Show mode switcher (or remover) now that modes are supported
-- Sort by creation chronology, image ID, or newest present in gallery (last may not be possible, but is most interesting for an RSS feed)
+- Sort by creation chronology, image ID, or newest present in gallery (last may not be possible, but is most interesting for a feed)
+- Atom feed
 - Fetch new gallery DB on demand/regularly (use ephemeral filesystem)
 - Add Drawbridge REPL (but nREPL needs a secure way to pass auth!)